regpy/regpy/USAGE.md

 Such regularization methods usually include also penalty functional $R\colon X \to \mathbb{R} \cup \{\infty\}$ which models the domain structure.

-To bind all of the structure of your specific regularization setting together the library uses `regpy.solvers.RegularizationSetting` or `regpy.solvers.TikhonovRegularizationSetting`.
+To bind all of the structure of your specific regularization setting together the library uses `regpy.solvers.Setting`.
 Objects of this class provide an easy access for any solver to access the operator and both the data fidelity and penalty functional.

 ```python
 from regpy.vecsps import UniformGridFcts, GridGcts